FaizKhalifah/Tugas-mlops/README.md

 # About this project

-This is a project for Machine learning operations lecture
+This is a project for Machine learning operations lecture.
+This project is using a gender dataset